---- Palisa Anderson is host of the brand-new series, Water Heart Food with Palisa Anderson, premiering 7.00pm Sunday 29 November on SBS Food and On Demand. ---
+--- Palisa Anderson is host of Water Heart Food with Palisa Anderson airing Monday-Friday at 6.00pm on SBS Food with encores at 12.30pm the following days, and streaming free on SBS On Demand. ---

 Respected cook, farmer, writer, entrepreneur, mother and member of a family business to a beloved restaurant chain, Chat Thai, Palisa Anderson is many things to many people.
 But ask her what connects her heart to it all, and she will simply reply “real, good food”.